-From Litang we stop advancing west and point south.
+From Litang we stop advancing west and point south towards Shangri-La, a place of almost mythical fame among travelers.
 In a few days we should be enjoying the subtropical climate of Yunnan, but as you may have gathered by now, we are still struggling to find a snowless track.
 It was foolish to dive into Tibet armed only with two bicycles, and flimsy clothing.
 Around 10 km from town, the road climbs to 4400m through a gorge wide enough for Litang to look like a worn-out Lego.
 Wind is ambushing our ears with crescendos that suddenly collapse to chasms of silence and massive tectonic scar rises from both sides.
 I know it’s just a blink in Earth’s history, but to me, this mountain is forever.
 I fear it, even as I bask in its beauty.

 The needle sharp freezing rain is just an hour away.
 We put on everything that we have, except for the extra pair of undies.
 Our bodies still bear the brunt of the other days and all twenty fingers and toes become numb fast.
 The road to Xiangcheng County and the virgin forests and big gorges on the way to Zhongwenshui seemed promising, but we find ourselves in total nightmare.
 At Tu Er Shan pass (4696m) the wind is just picking up.
 The pass, like all across Tibet, is devoid of trees and covered in huge boulders and colourful prayer flags.